HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 {{ figure_markup(
   image="core-web-vitals.png",
   caption="Sites with Good Core Web Vitals by year", description="Column chart showing the percentage of sites in each category that have a good Core Web Vitals score for each year.
-In 2024, 41% of Pre-rendered sites, 31% of Hybrid, and 33% of Dynamic sites have a good Core Web Vitals score.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=275245520&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
+In 2024, 41% of Prerendered sites, 31% of Hybrid, and 33% of Dynamic sites have a good Core Web Vitals score.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=275245520&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"